w3c/market-data-odrl-profile/Test-Cases.md

 **IAtD-9** - Can I publish a particular raw real-time/delayed/intraday/end of day data set to an application which does not provide the ability to control and report those downstream users and/or applications?

+**IAtD-10** - Am I allowed to distribute to majority owned affiliates?

+**IAtD-11** - Am I allowed to distribute to minority owned affiliates?

+**IAtD-12** - If I cancel a service, am I required to purge the data I am storing in my systems from that service?

+**IAtD-13** - Can I subscribe to real-time/delayed/snapshot data and persist my own historical repository of data from this service?

+**IAtD-14** - Can I download data from a terminal and store on a network drive for personal access?

+**IAtD-15** - Can I download data from a terminal and store on a network drive for my team to access?

+**IAtD-16** - Can I share my access to the service with colleagues?

+**IAtD-17** - Can I use the service for price validation?

 ## Redistribution of Data
 Sending data externally (attributes vary across all vendors and/or may require additional licenses which incur costs)